***This content is based on a webinar presented by Reading Horizons Reading Specialist, Stacy Hurst. ***

 Share Your Story:

-What activities improve student engagement in your classroom?
+What teaching activities improve student engagement in your classroom?
 Share your story by posting under the comments section, who knows, your ideas might just help a teacher in need.
 We’d love to hear from you!